redis-field-engineering/Datadog-Vagrant/docs/RedisCloudSetup.md

 ## Pre-reqs
 1. Datadog Agent installed and running on a node in a peered VPC
-2. Terraform version >= 1.2.3 to setup the dashboard and alerts [get here](https://www.terraform.io/downloads.html)
+2. Terraform version >= 1.2.3 installed on workstation to setup the dashboard and alerts [get here](https://www.terraform.io/downloads.html)

 ## Setting up Access